Four glass wall lamps with bunches of grapes, 20th century

 Description

-Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for an E14 bulb inside, accessible after unscrewing three pressure screws on the ring-shaped nut above.
-These bunches are hung on a chain suspended from an iron bracket, with twisted ends and a central reinforcement secured with riveted nails.
-They have Italian origins and were produced around 1960.
+Four glass applications with grape clusters made from printed glass in green, blue, yellow, and amethyst colors, with a socket holder for E14 bulb inside, accessible after unscrewing three pressure screws on the ring nut above.
+These bunches are suspended on a chain hung from an iron bracket, with twisted ends and a central reinforcement secured with riveted nails.
+They have Italian origins and date from around 1960.
 In good technical condition.
 The chain length is, of course, adjustable.
-The provided measurements are for the entire assembly; the bouquet itself measures approximately 23.5 cm in height and 12 inches in diameter.
+The provided measurements are for the entire set; the bouquet itself measures approximately 23.5 cm in height and 12 inches in diameter.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in opulence.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to exude splendor and play a significant role in opulence.
 Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant; flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and bas-reliefs.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which often resembles the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using dark stains, moldings, strong bases, and bas-reliefs.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws and eagle heads are common motifs in Renaissance-style furniture.
+Many global brands now recreate such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for a luxurious antique that fits perfectly into your interior.
+This is especially crucial when selecting a luxurious antique for your interior.

 Attributes / Details